Market overview - operator data to June 2023 (published August 2023)

 - Market overview - operator data to December 2023 (published January 2023)

 - Gambling business data on gambling to December 2023 (published January 2023)

 - Market overview - operator data to September 2023 (published October 2023)

-The Gambling Commission has published data to June 2022, with the dataset collected since March 2020 showing gambling behaviour has changed over the period.
+The Gambling Commission has published data to June 2023, with the dataset collected since March 2020 showing how gambling behaviour has changed over the period.

 Retail sectors1 mainly reopened on the following dates after the last set of restrictions:

 - 12 April 2021 - Licenced Betting Operators (LBOs)

 - 17 May 2021 - Arcades, bingo, and casinos.

 All remaining restrictions were removed in England on 17 July 2021.

 Minor restrictions, such as the need for face coverings and guidance to work from home, were brought in by the United Kingdom (UK) government from October 2021 to January 2022 to help tackle the Omicron variant.